K4rian/twserver-go/README.md

 - __[Download the latest build](https://github.com/k4rian/twserver-go/releases)__ for your platform.
 - Extract the archive.
 - `cd` into the directory that was just created.
-- Put the TeddlyWiki's `empty.html` file inside the `www` subfolder.
+- Put the TiddlyWiki's `empty.html` file inside the `www` subfolder.
 - Rename the `empty.html` file to `index.html`.
 - Run the server: `./twserver`.
-- Open your web browser and browse to: [http://localhost:8080](http://localhost:8080).
+- Open your web browser and browse to: [http://localhost:8080](http://localhost:8080)

 ### Customizing

 All server settings can be tweaked using a configuration file located beside the server binary.
-The configuration file must use the same name as the binary and must be saved with the `.json` extension.
+The configuration file must use the same name as the binary and saved with the `.json` extension.

 - Create a configuration file in `JSON` format (on Linux/macOS):